 Yes, you can!
 Freeze it in an air-tight container for up to 3 months.
 When ready to use, thaw in the fridge overnight.

 The best way to thicken keto teriyaki sauces is to use arrowroot powder.
-Dissolve 1-2 tsp of the powder in a little bit of cold water to create a slurry for every cup of the sauce.
+Dissolve 1-2 teaspoon of the powder in a little bit of cold water to create a slurry for every cup of the sauce.
 If you don’t mind a little bit of a slimy consistency, you can also use xanthan gum as a keto sauce thickening agent.
-Use ¼- ½ tsp of xanthan gum powder per cup of liquids.
+Use ¼- ½ teaspoon of xanthan gum powder per cup of liquids.

 More low carb sauces and condiments